SpeciesFileGroup/speciesfilegroup.github.io/docs/sfg_norms.md

 _In koan spirit_

 * All data publishers should get the credit they deserve when the data they curate are used by others.
-* Administrators of scientific effort should value the re-use of data maintained from their organization as they do a contribution to the primary literature.
+* When administrators of scientific effort value re-use of data maintained from their organization as they value contribution to the primary literature, then benefits emerge.
-* _Giving_ credit is both an ethical process that must be taught and learned and a canonical way to provide provenance within the scientific method.
+* _Giving_ credit, a social construct, is both an ethical process that must be taught and learned and a canonical way to provide provenance within the scientific method.
 * _Enforcing_ credit-giving is evidence of a systemic failure.
+* _Facilitating_ credit-giving should permeate our scientific processes.
 * Expertise, experts, and the hard work that they emerged from are worth celebrating.
 * The concepts of repeatability, iteration, and hypothesis testing within the scientific method benefit greatly when the underlying software and practices are open-source.
 Some closed software and processes are not scientific because they negate the possibility of these processes.
 * Problems with data represent opportunities for improvement.
 Openly sharing data is a good way to discover these opportunities.